Does a Gluten-Free Diet Help Hashimoto’s Disease?

 Can a Gluten-Free Diet Help Hashimoto’s Thyroid Symptoms and Other Autoimmune Diseases?

 Following a gluten-free diet as an adjunct therapy for Hashimoto’s or other autoimmune diseases remains confusingly controversial.
-For every study that finds efficacy, another study refutes the results.
+For every study that finds a gluten-free diet to be helpful, another study refutes the results.
 Due to the molecular mimicry (the body recognizes gluten as a foreign invader) mentioned above, gluten ‘may’ elicit an autoimmune response other than the intestinal response in celiac disease.

 Hashimotos Gluten-Free Diet Essentials